magenta-aps/mox/doc/user/api/self-documentation.rst

 .. http:get:: /site-map

-   Returns a site-map over all valid urls.
+   Returns a site map over all valid urls.

    :statuscode 200: No error.

 .. http:get:: /(service)/classes

-   Return a JSON representation of the hierarchy's classes and their fields
+   Returns a JSON representation of the hierarchy's classes and their fields

    :statuscode 200: No error.

 .. http:get:: /(service)/(object)/fields

-   Return a list of all fields a given object have.
+   Returns a list of all fields a given object have.

    :statuscode 200: No error.